teaching-data-science/intro2ml/chapters/chapter04.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter04-02-evaluation-measuresregression"> In this Section we make you familiar with essential performance measures for regression.
+  <a class="_46224d00 _7e2d93b5" href="/chapter04-02-evaluation-measuresregression"> In this section we make you familiar with essential performance measures for regression.
 In particular, mean squared error (MSE), mean absolute error (MAE), and a straightforward generalization of R2 are discussed.</a>
   </p>
 </section>